(Updated Guide) Sinusitis VA Rating and Disability Compensation

 1. Gather Info: Consider following the guidelines outlined on VA.gov or connect with an accredited VA representative like a VSO, Accredited Claims Officer, or an attorney for assistance.

-2. Gather Medical Records – Collect all relevant medical records, including military service treatment records and post-service medical documents that diagnose and show treatment for sinusitis.
+2. Gather Medical Records – Collect all relevant medical records that diagnose and show treatment for sinusitis, including:

 3. Provide a Nexus Statement (optional) – An effective Nexus letter should clearly explain how your sinusitis is connected to your military service.
 This can be written by a VA doctor, a private healthcare provider, or an independent medical opinion provider.